xvxx/deadwiki/README.md

 ## ~ installation ~

 Okay, so how do you get started?
-With [cargo]:
+You just need `grep`, which you probably already have, and [cargo], which is usually pretty easy to install.

+Once you've got both of them you can install it with:

     cargo install deadwiki